clab/dynet/swig/README.md

 This will create `dynet_swigJNI.jar` in the `build/swig` directory.
 (It also produces a dynamic library file, but the `make` process puts that file into the jar as a resource, and the code to load that library looks for it in the jar, so you don't need to worry about it.)

-It will then run `sbt assembly` to produce an "uberjar" containing both the Dynet bindings and the scala helpers, also in `build/swig`.
+It will then run `sbt assembly` to produce an "uberjar" containing both the Dynet bindings and the scala helpers, `build/swig/dynet_swigJNI_scala.jar`.

 If you don't want the Scala helpers (and, in particular, if you don't have `sbt`) then when you run `cmake` include the additional flag